BillJr99/Ursinus-CS173/_pages/syllabus.md

 * -25% for work submitted up to 48 hours late
 * -40% for work submitted up to 96 hours late
 * -50% for work submitted more than 96 hours late

-Students may buy late days with 2 grace points, for a maximum of 7 late days per assignment.

 # Collaboration Policy
 <a name="collaboration"></a>